 Within the Restrictions menu, you can also prevent kids from downloading content from the iTunes Store that may be inappropriate, by tapping each different type of content (music, movies etc.) and choosing your preferred age rating.

-How to set up parental controls on iPad & iPhone: How to turn on device passcodes
+How to turn on device passcodes

 It's not just within apps or on the iTunes App Store that kids can end up spending their parents' money without realising.
 In July 2013, a 14-month-old girl accidentally purchased a car using the eBay app when she was playing with her dad's iPhone.
 In this case, to prevent a child from being able to access your iPhone or iPad at all, you'll want to set up a device passcode.

 To set up a passcode, go to Settings > General > Passcode Lock and tap 'Turn Passcode On.'

 You can then choose your passcode.
 If you slide the 'Simple Passcode' slider to off, you'll be able to type a word rather than the default four-digit number to use as your passcode.